goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 ![Image of super special artist](/assets/blog_assets/demystifying_diffusion_models/28.webp)

-You being the kind soul you are, Tell the man that you found it on the street and wish to return it.
+You being the kind soul you are, tell the man that you found it on the street and wish to return it.
-The man Greatly happy with your generosity, wishes to pay you back.
-You just say "Thank you, but I do not seek money.
+The man greatly happy with your generosity, wishes to pay you back.
+You reply with "Thank you, but I do not seek money.
 It would be nice if you could help my friend Dali out, by explaining how your magic wand works."

 The man curious for what use anyone would have for his magic wand sees around Dali's studio, and understands that he is a great artist.
 Happy to help him he says.
 "My name is Auto, and I shall tell you about my magic wand."